 The Girl, the Brow and the Ice-Cream

-The day was a long weekend Friday and in true hobo fashion, two friends and I had purchased the cheapest impromptu bus tickets we could find to take us to the Pisco Valley in Chile.
+It was the Friday of a long weekend and, in true hobo fashion, two friends and I had purchased the cheapest impromptu bus tickets we could find to take us to the Pisco Valley in Chile.
 We thought a few nights drinking Chile’s national spirit under the stars, playing ukulele and sharing stories would be the sort of timeless romanticised weekend ABBA might feature in one of their music videos.
-(Think Fernando minus the war connotations).
+(Think Fernando minus the war connotations.)

 However, 14 hours on a bus later, we ended up in La Serena in the dark.
 A dusky industrial town, with freezing, ominous narrow streets and a giant shopping mall, La Serena was anything but our idyll.
 We hadn’t planned ahead.
 We had no hostel, no map and no idea what we were doing.
-We had also estimated via the advice of Google maps prior to departure that our bus would be six hours, not double and longer.
+We had also estimated that our bus would be six hours, not more than double that.
 As a result, we had packed no food and were starving.

 Like all shopping centres everywhere, this “Mall Plaza” had its air conditioning up too high, its lights too fluorescent and too many people shuffling around like livestock eating fried things in bread.
 Needless to say, our meal of desperation in the food court was not a Chilean culinary adventure to be envious of.
 Finally, to further aggravate our mental states, not one of us could connect to the free WiFi.